Your crew is ready to work their butts off.

 There are only a handful of victors.
 Everyone else dies in combat.

-When your prospects search “landscaping services near me”, Google (and now AI Overviews) decides who lives on page one, where 97% of the clicks go!
+When your prospects search “landscaping services near me”, Google (and now AI Overviews) decides who lives on page one, where 97% of the clicks go.

-That decision is fast.
+Marketing for landscaping is fast.
 And it’s unforgiving.

 These landscaping marketing strategies are vital to your survival.